Welcome to today's edition of the Rush 24-7 podcast.

 Swimming 100 miles is not a big deal for a polar bear, especially a fat one, said Dr. Ian Sterling of the Canadian Wildlife Service.

-Now, this is the picture I'm holding it up for those of you on the ditto cam to see.
+Now, this is the picture I'm holding it up for those of you on the Ditto Cam to see.

-Let me see if I can zoom in a little bit here to get a uh better shot of it.
+Let me see if I can zoom in a little bit here to get a better shot of it.

 There we go.

-I'm just telling you that that this picture is a total misrepresentation of the current state of circumstances for polar bears.
+I'm just telling you that this picture is a total misrepresentation of the current state of circumstances for polar bears.

-It's as though they wandered out on this ice flow, and it broke off, and it's fading off now toward the equator, and the polar bears can't do anything about it, and they're gonna melt and they're gonna die on all these horrible, or if they do jump off, they may have to swivel hundreds of miles and expend lots of energy because it's ice is all melting around them.
+It's as though they wandered out on this ice flow and it broke off and it's fading off now toward the equator and the polar bears can't do anything about it and they're going to melt and they're going to die on all these horrible.

 And of course, this picture has all the ingredients of the fraud and the deception.